 Yield quote example

-Bonds issued in certain formats are quoted in specific ways.
-Term bonds are most often quoted in price, or percentage of par form.
-As discussed in the paragraph above, a bond quoted at 95 means the bond is trading at 95% of par; hence, it is called a percentage of par quote.
-Alternatively, it can also be referred to as a dollar or term quote.
+Bonds issued in certain formats are commonly quoted in specific ways.
+Term bonds are most often quoted in price, also called percentage of par form.
+As described above, a bond quoted at 95 is trading at 95% of par, which is why it’s called a percentage of par quote.
+You may also hear this called a dollar quote or a term quote.

 “The company’s revenues exceeded expectations by 50 basis points.”

-If basis points are mentioned in a bond quote, it refers to a bond’s yield.
-This is why yield quotes are sometimes referred to as basis quotes.
+When basis points are mentioned in a bond quote, they refer to the bond’s yield.
+That’s why yield quotes are sometimes called basis quotes.

-Underwriters are in the business of marketing securities to the investing public on behalf of issuers (in the primary market).
-Issuers pay significant amounts of money to underwriters to help them raise capital (money) by selling their securities.
+Underwriters market securities to the investing public on behalf of issuers (in the primary market).
+Issuers pay underwriters to help them raise capital by selling their securities.
 For example, the underwriters for Uber’s initial public offering (IPO) in 2019 collected over $100 million in fees.
-Many factors determine how much an underwriter can collect, but their commitment is a significant component.
+Many factors affect underwriting fees, and one major factor is the type of underwriting commitment.

 Underwriting commitments can be firm or best efforts.
-Whether the issuer or the underwriter keeps any unsold securities determines the commitment.
-For example, if an underwriter attempts to sell $100 million of bonds but only sells $75 million, who is stuck with the $25 million in unsold bonds?
+The key difference is who ends up with any unsold securities.
+For example, if an underwriter tries to sell $100 million of bonds but only sells $75 million, who keeps the remaining $25 million?

-If a bond is issued on a firm commitment basis, the underwriter is stuck with the unsold securities.
-In our example above, the underwriter would pay the issuer somewhere close to $100 million for the entire bond offering and try to profit when flipping (reselling) it to their customers.
-However, if any bonds go unsold, the underwriter is stuck with those bonds.
+If a bond is issued on a firm commitment basis, the underwriter keeps the unsold securities.
+In this arrangement, the underwriter pays the issuer (typically close to the full offering amount) and then tries to profit by reselling the bonds to customers.
+If any bonds go unsold, the underwriter is stuck with them.

-If a bond is issued on a best efforts basis, the issuer is stuck with the unsold securities.
-This type of commitment awards the underwriter an underwriting fee for every unit sold but does not require the underwriter to keep the unsold shares or bonds.
+If a bond is issued on a best efforts basis, the issuer keeps the unsold securities.
+The underwriter earns an underwriting fee for each unit sold, but doesn’t have to buy or hold any unsold shares or bonds.

-Firm commitments are riskier for underwriters and require a higher underwriting fee than best efforts commitments.
-As with everything else in finance, more risk provides more return!
+Firm commitments are riskier for underwriters, so they typically come with higher underwriting fees than best efforts commitments.
+As with other areas of finance, taking on more risk generally requires higher compensation.

 Sign up for free to take 15 quiz questions on this topic